nic2159048/Section10-MazeGUIOutput-Start/README.md

 search and will help prepare you for PA3.
 The first part of the section will be to generate all of the binary numbers for an N-bit number, in ascending order.
-The second part of the section will be to generate all of the possible dice roll combinations for 5 six-sided dice.
+The second part of the section will be to generate all of the possible dice roll combinations for a six sided dice.
 This section will also reinforce your skills relating to arrays and recursion.

 Exhaustive search is where every possible solution is iterated over.
 This is also